Surging AI needs and geopolitical supply shocks renew attention on nuclear energy

 While a number of innovative reactor designs are moving forward, large pressurized water reactors (PWR) continue to dominate today’s nuclear fleet and near-term build plans.
 Most reactors under construction, on order and planned are also large PWRs.
 For example, the US government plans to spend $80 billion to build 10 AP1000 large-scale nuclear reactors.

-For years, one of the biggest obstacles to nuclear power’s resurgence has been cost, especially major overruns and delays.
-But this may now be starting to change as projects move away from one-off designs towards repetition, standardization, modularization and stronger supply chains.
+For years, one of the main constraints of new nuclear projects has been cost, especially major overruns and delays.
+Some analysts argue this may now be starting to change as projects move away from one-off designs towards repetition, standardization, modularization and stronger supply chains.

-Getting about seven reactors of the same type built by the same team will drive down construction costs and timeframes so each additional new reactor will cost about the same as the seventh and take about the same amount of time to deploy.
+Building multiple reactors of the same type with the same delivery teams could reduce costs and construction times through learning effects, although the extent of those gains remains uncertain and context-specific.
+Some believe that getting about seven reactors of the same type will drive down construction costs and timeframes so each additional new reactor will cost about the same as the seventh and take about the same amount of time to deploy.

 The US Department of Energy estimates that advanced construction technologies could reduce the construction costs of building new reactors by more than 10% and significantly lower the scheduling risks associated with them.

-A major roadblock to new nuclear construction has been the huge capital outlays required of utilities, and their regulators’ reluctance to finance plants through ratepayers.
+A major roadblock to new nuclear construction has been the huge capital outlays required of utilities, and in some markets their regulators’ reluctance to finance plants through ratepayers.
 But for AI hyperscalers with market capitalizations in the trillions of dollars and relatively easy access to credit, financing nuclear is far less of an issue.
-In fact, a lack of sufficient, reliable electricity is an existential threat to their own data centres and businesses.
+In fact, a lack of sufficient, reliable electricity could materially constrain their expansion plans.

 The role of Small Modular Reactors